kennymc-c/ucr2-integration-requests/README.md

 ## Usage

 The integration exposes a media player entity for each supported command.
 These entities only support the source feature.
-Just enter the needed string needed for the chosen entity in the source field when you configure your activity/macro sequences or activity ui.
+Just enter the needed data for the chosen entity (see below) in the source field after adding the input source command to your activity/macro sequence, user interface or button mapping.

 ### 1 - Wake-on-lan

-Enter the desired hostname, mac or ip address (ipv4/v6) in the source field when you configure your activity/macro sequence or activity ui.
+Enter the desired hostname, mac or ip address (ipv4/v6).
 Multiple addresses can be separated by a comma.

 *Note: When running as a custom integration on the remote itself only mac addresses are supported.*